sensu/sensu-docs/content/sensu-core/1.4/_index.md

 <iframe src="https://ghbtns.com/github-btn.html?user=sensu&repo=sensu&type=star&count=true" frameborder="0" scrolling="0" width="95px" height="20px"></iframe> | [Learn about Sensu Enterprise](/sensu-enterprise/latest/)

 Sensu is the open-source monitoring event pipeline built to reduce operator burden and make developers and business owners happy.
-Started in 2011, Sensu's pipeline approach solves the challenges of monitoring hybrid-cloud and container-based infrastructures with flexible, automated workflows and integrations with tools you already use.
+Started in 2011, Sensu’s flexible approach solves the challenges of monitoring hybrid-cloud and containerized infrastructures with scalable, automated workflows and integrations with tools you already use.
-<b>Get started now: [Learn Sensu in 15 minutes](quick-start/learn-sensu-basics/).</b>
+<b>Get started now and feel the #monitoringlove: [Learn Sensu in 15 minutes](quick-start/learn-sensu-basics/).</b>

 <img src="/images/new-multi-pipe.jpeg">

-**Automate Monitoring Workflows**: Take advantage of limitless pipelines to validate and correlate events, mutate data formats, send alerts, manage incidents, route metrics to time series databases, integrate with custom tooling, and more.
+**Automate your monitoring workflows**: Limitless pipelines let you validate and correlate events, mutate data formats, send alerts, manage incidents, collect and store metrics, and more.

-**Reduce Alert Fatigue**: Empower operators and developers with context-rich alerting, reporting, event handling, and auto-remediation.
+**Reduce alert fatigue**: Sensu gives you full control over your alerts with flexible filters, context-rich notifications, reporting, event handling, and auto-remediation.

-**Replace Nagios**: Reuse Nagios plugins while consolidating monitoring tools with an architecture designed to sustain large scale deployments across multiple clouds.
+**Keep your tools**: Sensu's open architecture makes it easy to integrate with tools you already use like Nagios plugins, Chef, Graphite, InfluxDB, and PagerDuty.

-<i class="fa fa-youtube-play" aria-hidden="true"></i> <a target="_blank" href="https://www.youtube.com/watch?v=jUW4rAqazwA">Hear Sensu Inc. CEO Caleb Hailey explain the Sensu monitoring event pipeline.</a>
+<i class="fa fa-youtube-play" aria-hidden="true"></i> <a target="_blank" href="https://www.youtube.com/watch?v=jUW4rAqazwA">Listen to Sensu Inc. CEO Caleb Hailey explain the Sensu monitoring event pipeline.</a>

 ### Monitoring for Your Infrastructure